 Health and Hygiene Policy

-Parents can see our menus in the entrance of the setting, we encourage them to contribute towards ideas to make sure their children are receiving the best variety of food.
+Parents can see our menus in the entrance of the setting and also on our website we encourage them to contribute towards ideas to make sure their children are receiving the best variety of food.

 Free flow play -